KeoiMadBro/BackupGoogleChrome/README.md

 # BackupGoogleChrome
-Creates a zip file which contains all the Chrome's profiles.
+Creates a 7zip archive which contains all your Google Chrome's profiles.
+You must have 7Zip installed on your machine.